Infrastructure Engineer

 Who we are

-EiS, part of Commercial Services Group (CSG), is a leading digital services provider specialising in IT and digital transformation solutions, particularly in the education and public sectors.
-We help clients adapt and succeed through innovative technologies, deep expertise, and a commitment to reinvesting in frontline services.
+EiS, part of Commercial Services Group (CSG), is a leading digital services provider specialising in IT and digital transformation for the education and public sectors.
+We help organisations adapt and thrive through innovative technologies, deep sector expertise, and a commitment to reinvesting in frontline services.

 Why this role matters

-As an Infrastructure Engineer, you are central to delivering reliable, modern, and secure IT services.
-You will provide technical leadership on cloud migration and infrastructure projects, support on-premises and cloud solutions, and ensure smooth day-to-day operations for our customers.
-Your expertise will help educational environments stay secure, efficient, and innovative.
+As an Infrastructure Engineer, you play a central role in delivering reliable, modern, and secure IT services.
+You’ll lead cloud migration and infrastructure initiatives, support hybrid and cloudnative solutions, and ensure smooth daytoday operations for our customers.
+Your work directly enables schools and public sector organisations to operate efficiently, securely, and with confidence in their technology.

 What you’ll be doing

-Leading complex IT projects, ensuring delivery to time, cost, and quality standards.
+Leading complex IT and cloud migration projects, ensuring delivery to time, cost, and quality standards.

-Conducting site, cloud, and network surveys to inform proposals and solutions.
+Conducting site, cloud, and network surveys to inform solution design and proposals.

-Troubleshooting advanced problems in networking, Windows Server, cloud platforms, and user devices.
+Providing proactive and reactive 3rdline support, troubleshooting advanced issues across identity, networking, Windows Server, virtualisation, cloud platforms, and user devices.

-Sharing knowledge, mentoring colleagues, and contributing to a culture of learning.
+Sharing knowledge, mentoring colleagues, and contributing to a strong learning culture.

 Completing mandatory training in Cyber Security, Risk Management, Data Protection, and cloud technologies.